Pamela Koehne-Drube

 The footer is where your page numbers sit, and the header is where your book title and author information usually appear.
 Footers may also include footnotes.

-You should not include your front matter in your page numbering, but you may choose to represent important font matter like a preface or a foreword using roman numerals to differentiate it from the body matter.
+You should not include your front matter in your page numbering, but you may choose to represent important font matter like a preface or a foreword using Roman numerals to differentiate it from the body matter.

 Headers, on the other hand, are a bit more versatile.
 You can include any combination of author name, chapter name, book title, or even character point of view, and change what appears on even and odd pages.
 For instance, you might have your author name appear on every even page, but the book’s title appear on every odd one.